TagStudioDev/TagStudio/docs/library/tag.md

 ![Tag Disambiguation Example](../assets/tag_disambiguation_example.png)

-So if the "Five Night's at Fredddy's" tag is added as a parent tag on the "Freddy" tag, and the disambiguation box next to it is checked, then our tag name will automatically be displayed as "Freddy (Five Nights at Freddy's)".
-Better yet, if the "Five Night's at Fredddy's" tag has a shorthand such as "FNAF", then our "Freddy" tag will be displayed as "Freddy (FNAF)".
+So if the "Five Night's at Freddy's" tag is added as a parent tag on the "Freddy" tag, and the disambiguation box next to it is checked, then our tag name will automatically be displayed as "Freddy (Five Nights at Freddy's)".
+Better yet, if the "Five Night's at Freddy's" tag has a shorthand such as "FNAF", then our "Freddy" tag will be displayed as "Freddy (FNAF)".
 This process preserves our base tag name ("Freddy") and provides an option to get a clean and consistent method to display disambiguating parent categories, rather than having to type this information in manually for each applicable tag.

 ## Tag Relationships